Hello and thank you for visiting my e-Portfolio! This site will track my professional development and achievements during my next four years at OSU.

 To expand upon my volunteering since 2012, which contributes most to my development as an individual, I have volunteered at Glade Run Adventures, the National Aviary, Pittsburgh Zoo & PPG Aquarium, Riding for the Handicapped of Western PA, and local charities.
 Most significant of these organizations for me, Glade Run Adventures provides animal-assisted therapy to children and adults with behavioral disabilities, mainly through therapeutic horseback riding.
 Recently, I presented Glade Run with funding after receiving the Jefferson Award.
 Through these volunteering opportunities, my dual passions of caring for animals and assisting those with special needs who are underrepresented in society emerged, and in college I will continue to develop my dedication to my interests.

 Additionally, I participated in research collaborating with the Pittsburgh Zoo & PPG Aquarium’s Sea Turtle Second Chance Program to provide data supporting the readiness for re-release of a rescued green sea turtle.
 Before leaving for move-in day, I worked as a Pet Care Associate at Petsmart, where I cared for, medicated, and sold all the store animals.
-I hope to develop my experience with exotic animals further at OSU, as my goal after receiving my Bachelor’s Degree is to become accepted into Veterinary School and then specialize in exotic animal medicine.
-My intended vocation as a specialized vet is working as a zoo vet or as a wildlife vet, traveling internationally and serving as a relief vet for non-profit animal sanctuaries.
+I hope to develop my experience with exotic animals and wildlife further at OSU, as my goal after receiving my Bachelor’s Degree in Agriculture is to become an exotic animal/wildlife professional.
+Since there are many avenues in which I can travel with this goal, current focuses include working within zoo facilities or wildlife rehab facilities/sanctuaries, or becoming specialized as an exotic animal veterinarian.
+My intended vocation as a wildlife professional is traveling internationally and serving as a caretaker, researcher, or conservationist for non-profit animal sanctuaries or related organizations for endangered or vulnerable species of conservation interest, always with the focus of animal welfare.

-Currently, on campus I am involved in Buckeye Dairy Club, Pre-Veterinary Medical Association, Guiding Eyes for the Blind, and BuckeyeCatholic.
+Currently, on campus I am involved in Buckeye Dairy Club, Pre-Veterinary Medical Association, Ohio State Irish Dance Team, and BuckeyeCatholic.
 Use of my e-Portfolio will track my accomplishments, highlighting experiences that build my professional development during the next four years.
 If you have any questions about my profile, please contact me!